Four Articles for a New Year

 As we mature our UX craft, we’re realizing long-standing design leadership myths that have guided our work don’t really hold up to scrutiny.
 We have to be more deliberate about how we deliver value in our work.

-It’s not a coincidence that our four most popular articles of 2018 look behind these myths to find the truth on what work practices make a difference.
+It’s not a coincidence that our four most popular articles of the past look behind these myths to find the truth on what work practices make a difference.
 This is how our field matures, increases the design maturity in our organizations, and delivers better products and services to the world.

 As you read these articles below, you’ll see that we’re no longer just collecting up any idea that might work.
 Instead, we’re forming an important foundation to what it means to produce great designs.